williamstein/2013-480/final_projects.md

   2. Computing Fermat points -- m points in R^d; find one point so that the sum of the distance to the m points is minimized.
 Three algorithms to solve... which is best.
 Use cvxopt to implement one of them.

  - **Elliptic Curve Diffie-Hellman** (Josh): implement elliptic curve cryptosystem...
 Diffie-Hellman.
 Koblitz book on this.

+## Won't be presenting

+I'm not going to force anybody to give a presentation.
+If you don't feel like presenting for any personal reason, that's OK, and will not negatively impact your grade.